lazydancer/paintball-sentry-turret/README.md

 4th Year Mechatronics Class Project
 -------------------------------------

-Tracks a defined colour finding the center of the object and sending a message to move the servos.
+Tracks a defined colour finding the center of the object and sending a messages to move the servos on the turret.

-Code used run on laptop, sending and recieving data from a webcam and an ardiuno, which was used to control the servo motors on the turret.
+Code run on laptop, sending and recieving data from a webcam and an ardiuno, which was used to control the servo motors on the turret.

 Files include: